connecting

 sharing meaningful discoveries in Asia

-Flow into sticky rice time, explore Lao food and linger over coffee and almond croissants!
+Flow into Sticky-Rice Time with Lao food and linger over coffee with almond croissants!

 The best season to travel is between October and February– however from December onward, be prepared for peak season crowds and prices- especially around Chinese New Year in February.

-By March peak of the dry season, the air quality can become very unpleasant from the burning of fields in the region.
-April during Lao New Year and May are the hottest months.
+By March, the peak of the dry season, the air quality can become very unpleasant from the burning of fields in the region.
+April, during Lao New Year and May, are the hottest months.
 Cooling rains usually start to fall in June with heaviest rain in August.

-Full Moon of September is when the boat races can be seen along the Mekong and Full moon of October marking the end of Awk Pansa, Buddhist Lent- is a lovely time with lanterns and floats on the Mekong.
+Full Moon of September is when the boat races can be seen along the Nam Khan River and Full Moon of October, marking the end of Awk Pansa (Buddhist Lent)- is a lovely time with lanterns and floats on the Mekong.

 Mekong View Point- a favorite spot at the tip of the peninsula where the Nam Kham meets the Mekong.

-Venture out to Ock Pop Tok Living Crafts Center and after learning about how silkworms become nagas, enjoy lunch at their Silk Road Cafe … delightful spot also for sunset time- short ride from town.
+Venture out to Ock Pop Tok Living Crafts Center and after learning about how silkworms become nagas, enjoy lunch at their stunning Silk Road Cafe overlooking the Mekong- a short ride from town.

-Free shuttle from Ock Pop Tok showroom on the Main Road.
+Free shuttle from Ock Pop Tok showroom on the Main Road in Old Town.

-Tamarind on the Nam Khan river also offers Cooking Classes in their gardens outside of town.
+Tamarind along the Nam Khan River in Old Town offers Cooking Classes in their gardens outside of town.

 Cafe Toui

-Toui is a great chef – check out this special small place for Home-Style cooking…just off the Main road and a few steps from the Nam Khan.
+Toui is a great chef – check out his special small place for Home-Style cooking- just off the Main road in Ban Khili, a few steps from the Nam Khan.

 Le Banneton Cafe and French Bakery: